HunterSandlin/SearchMD/README.md

 ### 1. Clone the Project and open it in the IDE of your choice.
 If you are using VSCode it will like suggest you install a Java extention, this is highly reccomended.
 Run the project from there, you should see the Spring logo in your terminal.
+#### 1.1 Spring boot application should be running on http://localhost:8080/

 ### 2. Open a new terminal and navigate to the project.
 ####    2.1 type ```cd apps/frontend && npm run start``` to go to the frontend react app.